All Year: Yes

 FOOD & ACCOMMODATION

-Accommodation is a detached sunny self-contained bungalow a short distance from the main house.
-It is a retreat space, which overlooks one of the orchards with glorious views into the valley below.
-Previous helpers have sat out on the patio and watched the sunrise through the mountain mist, listening to the morning chorus of birds.
+Accommodation is a detached sunny self-contained bungalow close to the main house.
+It is a retreat space that overlooks one of the orchards with glorious views into the valley below.
+You can sit out on the deck and watch the sunrise through the mountain mist, listening to the morning chorus of birds.

 It has a queen size bed (with mosquito net if needed) and a single bed.
 It is ideally suited to a couple, friends or siblings traveling together.
 We provide all the linen.
 Bathroom/toilet are en-suite.
 We have a clothes washing machine and dryer in the house.